GW2 Thief Guide, Build - These Thief Build Are Going To Steal Your Heart!

 This build is based on the powerful damage steroids from Deadly Arts and Critical Strikes with the ability to cleave multiple enemies in combat with a staff.
 It doesn’t have the most potent AoE in the game, but it’s still better than almost entirely single target damage profile of other Thief weapons.
 This, alongside the ease of execution, makes Daredevil builds the safest choice for this profession during raids and fractals.

-Traits setup for the core specializations are pretty similar.
-The notable changes are: Revealed Training for extra power and Mug for healing when you use swipe.
-Meanwhile the Daredevil tree provides extra damage that requires you to utilize dodging well, with traits like Havoc Specialist and Bounding Dodger.
+Traits setup for the core specializations is pretty similar.
+The notable changes are Revealed Training for extra power and Mug for healing when you use swipe.
+Meanwhile, the Daredevil tree provides extra damage that requires you to utilize dodging well, with traits like Havoc Specialist and Bounding Dodger.